Skreczko/enrich-csv-files/EXPLAIN_CODE.md

 ### Frontend
 * During upload process, pushing file details to redux.
 That allows us to unnessesary request for list of files during
+* User cannot duplicate files in same uploading process - that means, if user upload file, same file can be added in next turn.
+In future development, additional request to check if that file exists in database may be required (comparing by file name, size and type).
+Not implemented.